opnfv/functest/docs/testing/user/configguide/configguide.rst

   * opnfv/functest-parser
   * opnfv/functest-restapi

-By default, we use the docker tag latest, but you may pull a tagged docker image.
+The tag "opnfv-5.0.0" is the official release image in Euphrates, but you can also pull "euphrates" tag as it is being maintained by Functest team and might include bugfixes.

 The Functest docker container environment can -in principle- be also used with non-OPNFV official installers (e.g. 'devstack'), with the